 New York EB-5 Investor Visa Attorneys

 The United States’ robust and multifaceted economy makes it a top choice for many investors.
-Many entrepreneurs from around the world seek to invest, live, and work in the United States permanently.
-The EB-5 immigrant investor visa confers lawful permanent residency in exchange for an investment that stands to create jobs for U.S. workers.
+Entrepreneurs from around the world seek to invest, live, and work in the United States permanently.
+The EB-5 investor visa confers lawful permanent residency in exchange for an investment that stands to create jobs for U.S. workers.

 Entrepreneurs can procure green cards if they make a qualifying investment in a U.S. commercial enterprise.
 Spouses and unmarried children under the age of 21 of immigrant investors can also secure green cards through the EB-5 program.

-- Invest at least $1.8 million ($1,800,000) in a U.S. company or invest at least $900,000 in a “targeted employment area” (TEA).
+- The minimum investment required for an Eb-5 Visa is at least $1.8 million ($1,800,000) in a U.S. company or invest at least $900,000 in a “targeted employment area” (TEA).
 A major obstacle to qualifying for the EB-5 visa is the sizable investment requirement.
 A minimum of $1.8 million will need to be invested in a for-profit U.S. enterprise.
-Alternatively, only a minimum of $900,000 must be invested in a TEA, which is a USCIS-approved rural or area with high unemployment.
+Alternatively, only a minimum of $900,000 must be invested in a TEA, which is a USCIS-approved rural area or an area with high unemployment.

 - Establish that your investment is in service of a new or existing business.
 Your investment must be used to support a for-profit business created after November 29, 1990 or leveraged to create a new business of your own.